ahurlbatt/homeserver/README.md

 ## TO DO

 1. Write runbook for full restore from backup
-2. Update diagram
-3. Make caddy do the DDNS stuff
+2. Make caddy do the DDNS stuff
-4. Click together grafana monitoring
+3. Click together grafana monitoring
-5. Set up notifications
+4. Set up notifications